-We’ve discussed how single family home prices are holding up during the pandemic given inventory is down and mortgage rates are at or near record-lows.
+We’ve discussed how single family home prices are holding up during the pandemic given inventory is down and mortgage rates are at record-lows.
 It’s worth looking for bargains from the same sellers who sold stock when the Dow was below 19,000 or when the S&P 500 was below 2,300.
 These motivated sellers are out there.
 You just have to aggressively look to find them.

 Now I want to turn our attention towards how commercial real estate is being affected by the coronavirus pandemic.
 Not only do I want to understand which types of commercial real estate are being most negatively impacted, I also want to know which types of commercial real estate are holding up.
 There is investment opportunity, especially as the economy gradually opens up.

 To get some detailed analysis, who better to ask than CrowdStreet, a favorite real estate crowdfunding platform and a FS affiliate partner.
 Since 2014, CrowdStreet has been focused on commercial real estate opportunities mostly in 18-hour cities where valuations are lower and growth rates are higher due to demographic trends.